 - 1-stalk lemongrass bruised with a mallet or scored with a serrated knife

 - 4-kaffir lime leaves (if unavailable, used 1/2-Tbsp lime zest.)

 - 1-cup coconut milk

-- In skillet heat coconut oil, add curry leaves, kaffir lime, and lemongrass, quickly stir fry for 1-2 minutes.
+- In a skillet heat coconut oil, add kaffir leaves and lemongrass, quickly stir fry for 1-2 minutes.

-- Add paste stirring frequently until mixture turns reddish golden color.
+- Add paste, frequently stirring until the mixture turns a reddish-golden color.

-Can be frozen in ice-cube trays, and kept in zip-lock freezer bag.
+It can be used right away or frozen in ice-cube trays and kept in a zip-lock freezer bag.